 Most Dangerous Breeds List

-Dogs Most Likely to Be Involved in Attacks Against Humans.
+Dogs Most Likely to Be Involved in Attacks Against Humans

 Not every canine receives specialized breeding as an attack or guard dog.
-While historically some dogs were bred for particular hunting, protective, or herding characteristics, other working dogs received selective breeding for aggression and resilience, like Pitbulls.
-However, all domesticated dogs are the ancestral descendants of wolves, and prone to attack in the right triggering circumstances.
+While historically, some dogs were bred for particular hunting, protective, or herding characteristics, other working dogs received selective breeding for aggression and resilience, like Pitbulls.
+However, all domesticated dogs are the ancestral descendants of wolves and prone to attack in the right triggering circumstances.

-Also, when man's best friend faces a new environment, each dog, regardless of breed, reacts differently.
+Also, when a man's best friend faces a new environment, each dog, regardless of breed, reacts differently.
 Furthermore, being around children or strangers always carries a particular risk.
 Most dog bite attacks happen to children.
 Understanding more about each breed and the likelihood of attack reduces the chances of such an incident.